 I can’t think of any other country that has two separate league structures.
 We have one for the West Bank and one for the Gaza strip because of the geographical separation.
 The one for the West Bank is a little more organized and more regular because there’s more stability.
 In Gaza, we’re lucky if we get one championship done every four years.
 We keep on getting interrupted by attacks, incursions, airstrikes, and the rest of it.

 Mahmoud with London Gaza FC

-So do you think Israel targeted you specifically because you were a footballer?
+Do you think Israel targeted you specifically because you were a soccer player?

 What happened there?